 In some cases you can use silicone to seal over holes and splits in your guttering but this should really only be used as a temporary measure and not a permanent fix – it’s best to do the job properly!

-It may be that your external walls are actually sound but that they are exposed to such a high level of rainfall that they just become damp to a level that causes damp on your internal walls.
-If this is the case you will need to paint a waterproofer onto your brickwork – the Ultra Tanking Slurry Powder we buy from PRS is breathable, which is ideal as you want the water that's already in your bricks to be able to escape.
+It may be that your external walls are actually sound but that they are exposed to such a high level of rainfall that they just become damp to a level that causes problems on your internal walls.
+If this is the case you will need to paint a waterproofer onto your brickwork – the Ultra Tanking Slurry Powder we buy from PRS is breathable, which is ideal as you want the water that’s already in your bricks to be able to escape.

 With the root cause of the penetrating damp sorted it’s now time to deal with the resultant visual damage.
 Most decorated and plastered surfaces do not fair too well with salts especially plaster.
 The salts can themselves burst through even the best rendered backing and once they have penetrated the plaster they then emerge through the decorated surface.